Business Process Governance & Business Process Collaboration

 Complete audit trails:

 The EPC preserves a historic of every change (when, who, what) that has taken place throughout an object’s existence.
-These can be either viewed within the suite or can be exported into Excel for reporting purposes.
+These can be either viewed within the suite or can be exported into Excel or PDF format for reporting purposes.

 While audit trails detail every change within a single form, analysts can also compare a version of a given object against a previous one.
-This enables management to visualize the object’s changes through time and helps replicate some of the older version’s characteristics.
-However, users cannot revert to past versions, as this would also revert objects that are attached to them, and breaks version stamping consistency.
+Besides, in the process map, users have the right to compare current version of a process against any previous one.
+This enables management to visualize the object’s and the process’s changes through time and helps replicate some of the older version’s characteristics.
+Additionally, previous versions are visible and restorable, whether they have been published or only saved.

 Major and Minor version stamping: